-catindex double by value (required)

-An index returned by CATOPEN which specifies the catalog to be used.

-setnum integer by value (required)

-A positive integer no greater than 255 specifying the set number within the catalog.

-msgnum integer by value (required)

-A positive integer no greater than 32766 specifying the message number within the message set.

-error logical array (required)

-The first word of this two-word array contains the error number.
+catindex double by value (required) An index returned by CATOPEN which specifies the catalog to be used. setnum integer by value (required) A positive integer no greater than 255 specifying the set number within the catalog. msgnum integer by value ( required ) A positive integer no greater than 32766 specifying the message number within the message set. error logical array (required) The first word of this two-word array contains the error number.
 The second word is reserved and always contains zero.
-If the call is successful,
+If the call is successful, both words contain zero.

 Error # Meaning

 1 Invalid cat index specified.

-2 Read failed on catalog file.
+2 3 Read failed on catalog file.

 3 Set not found.

 4 Message not found.

 6 User buffer overflow.

 7 Write failed to msgdest file.

-14 Set <= 0 specified.
+14 Set $< = 0$ specified.

-- 15 Set > 255 specified.
+15 Set > $255$ specified.

-16 Message number < 0 specified.
+16 Message number $< 0$ specified.

-17 Message number > 32766 specified.
+17 Message number > $32766$ specified.

-18 Specifies buflen <= 0.
+18 Specifies buflen < = 0.

-19 Specifies msgdest < 0.
+19 Specifies $msgdest < 0$ .

 100 Internal message facility error.

-buff byte array (optional)

-A byte array to which the assembled message is returned.
+buff 5 (optional) to which the assembled message is returned.

-buffsize integer by value (optional) When specified, this is the buffer length in bytes.
-If buff is not specified, this is the length (in bytes) of the records to be written to the destination file.
-(Default = 72 bytes.)
+buffsize When specifie this is the ler value (optional) ed, this is the buffer length in bytes.
+If $buff$ is not specified, ngth (in bytes) of the records to be written to the destination t = 72 bytes.)

 parm1-parm5 Parameters t s (optional) o be inserted into message.
 These must always point to a ing.
 The strings must be terminated by a binary zero.

-msgdest Integer value \$STDLIST, > e specifying the destination of the assembled message (0 = 2 = file number of destination file.
+msgdest Integer value \$STDLIST, > value (optional) e specifying the destination of the assembled message (0 = -2 = file number of destination file.
 Default = \$STDLIST if cified and no file if specified).